 The governor issued a statewide order that halts evictions related to COVID-19 impacts through May 31, 2020.
 The order prohibits landlords from evicting tenants for nonpayment of rent and prohibits enforcement of evictions by law enforcement or courts.
 It also requires tenants to declare in writing, no more than seven days after the rent comes due, that the tenant cannot pay all or part of their rent due to COVID-19.

 Prior to that, on March 16, 2020, Governor Gavin Newsom issued Executive Order N-28-20 authorizing local governments to provide relief from commercial and residential evictions through the end of May.
 Additional resources available to provide relief to tenants and landlords impacted by COVID-19 is available on this city webpage.

-The city provides affordable housing for those who qualify as very low, low, moderate and upper income.
+In the City of Carlsbad there are many apartment buildings with affordable housing units to those who qualify as very low, low, moderate and upper income.

-The city has 21 apartment complexes that offer affordable units to those who qualify.
+The city has 23 apartment buildings that offer affordable units to those who qualify.
 Each complex manages its own application process and waiting list.
 Find these complexes and get information about how to be considered to rent a unit on this online map.

 Affordable housing for sale

 The city requires housing developers to set aside 15% of their units as affordable or pay into a fund the city uses to develop affordable housing.
 Buyers must be from low-income households and be able to show that they will not be paying more than 35% of their income on housing costs for their new home.
 There are currently no new units for sale.